Transcatheter aortic valve replacement

 You will spend the first night in an intensive care unit (ICU).
 Nurses will monitor you closely.
 Usually within 24 hours, you will be moved to a regular room or a transitional care unit in the hospital.

-The day after surgery, you will be helped out of bed so you can get up and move around.
+The day after the procedure, you will be helped out of bed so you can get up and move around.
 You may begin a program to make your heart and body stronger.

 Your cardiologist will have you come in for a follow-up appointment to check that the new valve is working well.